SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 **Spoilers:**
 OK, I read through to where the *sophons* are explained.
-Superstring theory! 🤣  Protons being "unfolded" so that one of the 6 Calabi-Yau compactified dimensions becomes macroscopic.
+Superstring theory it is! 🤣  Protons being "unfolded" so that one of the 6 Calabi-Yau compactified dimensions becomes macroscopic.
 It was disappointing that this plot device was used to then etch computer logic arrays onto the enlarged dimension, turning the single proton into a supercomputer.
 Once a